lizs17/GIP_Cardiac_MRI/README.md

 An example of the reproduction results can be downloaded [here](https://drive.google.com/drive/folders/1auUZusxgkh0ERYF9O0yTh3aR4Wa8rSp1?usp=sharing).

+# Reconstruction Example for non-Cartesian Sampling

+The code is under preparation ...

 # References
 * This work is now an Arxiv preprint at https://arxiv.org/abs/2403.15770.
 * If you find this repo helpful, please cite this work as follows: